Dice

 Usage Notes

-Still common in Southern and Appalachian speech.
-Rare in formal English, but instantly recognizable as down-home talk.
-Often paired with "this here."
+Common in Southern and Appalachian homes, farms, and small towns.
+Rare in formal English, but immediately recognizable as down-home, conversational speech.
+Often paired with "this here" for contrast.

 Say It Like a Southerner